Bermanmt/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

 I installed Python 2 because I read the reviews and its the most stable version for the most part.
-Also I've read Python 3 has a lot of bugs still.
+Also I've read Python 3 has some problems runnign some of the statistics libraries and might give problems.

 You can check the version by typing python --version on the console.
 Im currently running Python 2.7.10 :: Anaconda 2.3.0 (x86_64)